Skip Navigation Linksbotulism

 • Without medical care, botulism can lead to death.
 If you or someone you know has symptoms of botulism, call 911 or go to the emergency room immediately.

 • You can help reduce your risk of botulism by properly storing and preserving food, and by not injecting street drugs (like black tar heroin).
+If you choose to get injections of botulinum toxin for cosmetic or medical reasons (Botox), make sure injections are done by a licensed medical professional using an FDA-approved product.
 To help reduce the risk of botulism in babies, do not feed babies honey.

 • If you are a healthcare provider and suspect your patient (non-infant) may have botulism, please contact the local health department (LHD).
 If unable to reach the LHD, providers may contact the CDPH Duty Officer at (916) 328-3605.